drvolpe/CIRCUS/README.md

 To initialise the repository, download the code present in this repository as a _zip_ file and extract its content to the root folder of the dedicated repository.
 Then, copy the result of the TALOS compilation into _..\CIRCUS\TALOS_

 > [!NOTE]
-> To avoid uploading the compiled part of the VIs in the repository, it is advised to open LabVIEW and go in `Options > Environment` and check `Separate compiled code from new files`.
+> To avoid uploading the compiled part of the VIs in the repository, it is advised to open LabVIEW and go into `Options > Environment` and check `Separate compiled code from new files`.